buddhist-uni/buddhist-uni.github.io/_courses/buddhism/karma.md

 *Fundamentals* chapters [eight](https://www.buddhanet.net/fundbud9.htm) and [nine](https://www.buddhanet.net/funbud10.htm) are also on Karma and Rebirth.
 " %}
 {% include content_blurb.html category="monographs" slug="what-the-buddha-taught_rahula-w" blurb="
-Chapter 3 of WTBT analyzes the arising of suffering in particular as a function of our karma.
+[The *Samudaya* chapter of WTBT](https://sites.google.com/site/rahulawhatthebuddha/the-second-noble-truth) analyzes the arising of suffering in particular as a function of our karma.
 " %}